 A HIPAA VIOLATION occurs when the company whose laptop has been stolen doesn’t have a policy in place barring laptops being taken offsite or requiring they be encrypted.

 Under HIPAA regulation, there are specific protocols that must be followed in the event of a data breach.
-The HIPAA Breach Notification Rule differentiates between two different kinds of data breaches and outlines how covered entities and business associates must respond in the event of a breach.
+The HIPAA Breach Notification Rule outlines how covered entities and business associates must respond in the event of a breach.

-A Minor Breach is a data breach that affects fewer than 500 individuals in a single jurisdiction.
-The HIPAA Breach Notification Rule requires HIPAA-beholden entities to gather data on all minor breaches that occur over the course of the year and report them to HHS OCR within 60 days of the end of the calendar year in which they occurred.
-Affected individuals must be notified that their data was involved in a Minor Breach within 60 days of the discovery of the breach.
+Breaches affecting fewer than 500 individuals in a single jurisdiction.
+The HIPAA Breach Notification Rule requires entities to gather data on all smaller breaches that occur over the course of the year and report them to HHS OCR within 60 days of the end of the calendar year in which they occurred.
+Affected individuals must be notified that their data was involved in a breach within 60 days of the discovery of the breach.

-A Meaningful Breach is a data breach that affects more than 500 individuals in a single jurisdiction.
-The HIPAA Breach Notification Rule requires that Meaningful Breaches be reported to HHS OCR within 60 days of the discovery of the breach.
+Breaches affecting more than 500 individuals in a single jurisdiction.
+The HIPAA Breach Notification Rule requires that larger breaches be reported to HHS OCR within 60 days of the discovery of the breach.
 Additionally, any affected individuals must be notified upon discovery of the breach.
 Local law enforcement agencies should also be contacted immediately, in addition to local media agencies in order to alert potentially affected individuals within the necessary jurisdiction.

-All Meaningful Breaches that are reported to the HHS are posted on the Breach Notification Portal, or “Wall of Shame.”
-The HHS Wall of Shame is a permanent archive of all HIPAA violations caused by Meaningful Breaches that have occurred in the US since 2009.
-This searchable database is a concrete consequence of a HIPAA violation that can permanently damage the reputation of health care organizations that experience a HIPAA violation or Meaningful Breach.
+All breaches affecting 500 or more individuals are posted on the HHS Breach Notification Portal, or “Wall of Shame.”
+The HHS Wall of Shame is a permanent archive of all HIPAA violations caused by large-scale breaches that have occurred in the US since 2009.
+This searchable database is a concrete consequence of a HIPAA violation that can permanently damage the reputation of healthcare organizations that experience a HIPAA violation or large-scale breach.